alexismgjackson-github/yeschef/README.md

 - Implementing media queries to add device breakpoints
 - Using device breakpoints to change orientation, font size, etc
-- Using CSS Position, Grid and Flexbox
+- Using CSS Grid and Flexbox

 ### _ACCESSIBILITY_